bordoley/reactive-js/docs/interfaces/containers.Zip.md

 ▸ **zip**<`TA`, `TB`\>(`a`, `b`): [`ContainerOf`](../modules/containers.md#containerof)<`C`, readonly [`TA`, `TB`]\>

-Combines multiple sources to create a ContainerLike whose values are calculated from the values, in order, of each of its input sources.
+Combines multiple sources to create a Container whose values are calculated from the values, in order, of each of its input sources.

 #### Type parameters